MOSH-Insa-Toulouse/Negatu_Gas_sensor/README.md

 ## Deployment
 ### Designing the board
 The main goal of the project is to design a shield for the Arduino.
 This shield should be able to accommodate both the gas sensor and the Lora chip .
+If you look at the figure 1, the design of the shield could be divides into 5 parts :
-The gas sensor would be put on a T05 case (http://fr.rsonline.com/web/p/photodiodes/7378098/).
-For the Lora puce (RN2483), I decided to only place a connectivity module in order to save space.
+On the top left, you have the gaz sesor that would o on a T05 case (http://fr.rsonline.com/web/p/photodiodes/7378098/).
+You then have a Led connected to a digitl pin on the arduino.
+For the Lora puce (RN2483), you only need to place a connectivity module in order to save space.
 In addition, the impedance of the sensors could go up to 100 Megaohms.
-This forced us to implement an amplifier circuit.
+This forced us to implement an amplifier circuit as you can observe on the schemaic.
+Finally you have the arduino uno with all the conncetions on to top right.

 ![The Schematic](./pictures/GasSensor_schematic.PNG)

+                                          The Schematic of the shield

 ![The PCB](./pictures/PCB.PNG)